 We are also using thermally sensitive hydrogel particles to understand the onset of glassy behavior in colloidal glasses.
 Our contention is that the mechanical properties of the glass must be determined through the interplay between the microstructure and the particle level dynamics as the transition is crossed.
 To investigate these ideas, we utilize three dimensional confocal microscopy linked with bulk rheology to investigate the glassy dynamics and heterogeneous particle restructuring events under external shear.
 This system will allow us to deﬁnitively quantify how the inherent glassy structure affects the rheological properties of amorphous solids.

-Professor Blair is currently using these methods to investigate the distribution of forces inside of strained biopolymers.
+Professor Blair is currently using these methods to investigate how biologically derived polymeric systems .
 The goal of this work is to build up our knowledge of how networks of branched and cross-linked biopolymers distribute globally and locally applied strains.
 This will assist in understanding the varied morphologies found in cells and tissues that interact with the extracellular matrix.

 - Size dependent rheology of type-I collagen networks, Richard C. Arevalo, Jeffey S. Urbach and Daniel L. Blair, Biophysical Journal, 99, L65-L67, (2010).

-Professor Blair's research is funded by the National Science Foundation, the Petroleum Research Fund and the Air Force Office of Scientific Research (AFOSR).
+Professor Blair's research is funded by the Department of Commerce (NIST), National Science Foundation, The Templeton Foundation, the Petroleum Research Fund and the Air Force Office of Scientific Research (AFOSR).